Skip to content

 Create a Site-to-Site VPN over a public virtual interface

-1. Create your Direct Connect connection.
+1. Use the Connection wizard to create your Direct Connect dedicated connection.

 Create a Site-to-Site VPN over a transit virtual interface

-1. Create your Direct Connect connection.
+1. Use the Connection wizard to create your Direct Connect dedicated connection.

-3. Create a transit virtual interface.
-In the transit virtual interface configuration, you can select an existing Direct Connect gateway, or create a new one.
+4. In the transit virtual interface configuration, select an existing Direct Connect gateway, or create a new one.

-Note: A Direct Connect Gateway can't be associated with virtual private gateway and Transit Gateway at same point of time.
+Note: You can't associate a Direct Connect gateway with a virtual private gateway and transit gateway at same point of time.

 Related information